 We restrict our estimation sample to all county-election observations for which PM10, voting, weather, demographic and economic data are available.
-For our preferred data linkage based on a radius of 30km, this leaves us with 2770 observations (356 counties and a total number of 60 elections).
+For our preferred data linkage based on a radius of 30km, this leaves us with 2770 observations (356 counties and a total number of 60 elections).11

 Table 1 reports the descriptive statistics of the main variables in our analysis.
 The within-standard deviation is the standard deviation of the residuals after conditioning on election and county fixed effects.
 The table reveals a strong degree of variation in the voting and pollution data.
 The variation in the number of eligible voters and valid votes reflects the fact that the population per county strongly differs between rural and urban areas.
 Large cities such as Berlin, Hamburg, Munich or Cologne coincide with counties, whereas other counties comprise the surroundings of large cities or rural areas.
 The average turnout is 69%, with little variation.
 The statistics for incumbent parties show that their average share in any election is higher than that of the established opposition, although the vote share considerably varies from 17% to 79%.
-The average vote share of the established opposition is 42%, and it varies to a similar degree as the vote share of incumbent parties.